raspberrytorte/tortoise/nodejs/README.md

 add the line

-    nano <pathToTortoise>/nodejs/raspberryTortoise.js <ServerIP> <ServerPort> <drivePath>
+    nano <pathToTortoise>/nodejs/raspberryTortoise.js ServerIP ServerPort drivePath

 Security Note
 -------------

-In order to execute motor drive commands the node needs to run with SUDO privledges.
+In order to execute motor drive commands the node needs to run with SUDO privilges.

 This is very nasty and has security implications.